ShahriyarMammadli/KaggleTitanic/README.md

 ## Modelling
-Two techniques are used for modeling one is using single algorithms and the second is to combine those models to put forward an ensemble model. **SVM**, **Random Forest**, **Gradient Boosting** models are used for modeling purposes.
+Two techniques are used for modeling one is using single algorithms and the second is to combine those models to put forward an ensemble model. **SVM**, **Random Forest**, **Gradient Boosting**, **XGBoost** models are used for modeling purposes.
 Also, an ensemble model is built by using these three models' median results (since the median result of these three models will be the most frequent output for Survived).

 ## Result
 | Model | Score  |